 Isaac was a genuine peacemaker, yielding to interlopers and suffering wrong while trusting God to provide.
 In all his actions, Isaac exemplified a peacemaker.

 It is difficult to find pockets or places of peace on earth today.
 The world longs for tranquility, freedom from mental anxiety, and cessation from strife.

 We live in a world that is always changing.
 One day things are chaotic, the next day things seem peaceful.
 Sometimes people are cordial, saying nice things ...

 Since September 11, 2001—and frankly since long before then—the Western and Islamic worlds have increasingly collided. ...

 The peace offering teaches many things, but one of its main symbols is fellowship.
-John Ritenbaugh explains that our communion with the Father and the Son obligates us to pursue peace, follow the example of Christ, and be pure.
+Our communion with the Father and the Son obligates us to pursue peace.

 Today, the Nobel Foundation awarded its prestigious Peace Prize to former American President Jimmy Carter for his untiring efforts to promote peace and humanitarian goals throughout the world for more than three decades. ...

 Prior to the Days of Unleavened Bread, we are told to examine ourselves.
 How can we do that?
-John Reid gives a few pointers on doing a thorough, honest once over.
+Here are a few pointers on doing a thorough, honest once over.